Breakthrough-Energy/PreREISE/README.md

 that model.
 RAP provides, every hour ranging from May 2012 to date, the U and V components of the wind speed at 80 meter above ground on a 13x13 square kilometer resolution grid every hour.
 Data can be retrieved using the NetCDF Subset Service.
 Information on this interface is described [here][NetCDF].

-Note that the dataset is incomplete (33 hours are missing in 2016) and, consequently, missing entries need to be imputed.
-Afterwards, wind speed is converted to power for all the wind farms in the network using the *IEC class 2* power curve provided by NREL in the [WIND Toolkit documentation][WIND_doc].
+Note that the dataset is incomplete and, consequently, missing entries need to be imputed.

+Once the U and V components of the wind are converted to a non-directional wind speed magnitude, this speed is converted to power using wind turbine power curves.
+Since real wind farms are not currently mapped to TAMU network farms, a capacity-weighted average wind turbine power curve is created for each state based on the turbine types reported in EIA Form 860.
+The wind turbine curve for each real wind farm is looked up from a database of curves (or the *IEC class 2* power curve provided by NREL in the [WIND Toolkit documentation][WIND_doc]) is used for turbines without curves in the database), and scaled from the real hub heights to 80m hub heights using an alpha of 0.15.
+These height-scaled, turbine-specific curves are averaged to obtain a state curve translating wind speed to normalized power.
+States without wind farms in EIA Form 860 are represented by the *IEC class 2* power curve.

+Each turbine curve represents the instantaneous power from a single turbine for a given wind speed.
+To account for spatio-temporal variations in wind speed (i.e. an hourly average wind speed that varies through the hour, and a point-specific wind speed that varies throughout the wind farm), a distribution is used: a normal distribution with standard deviation of 40% of the average wind speed.
+This distribution tends to boost the power produced at lower wind speeds (since the power curve in this region is convex) and lower the power produced at higher wind speeds (since the power curve in this region is concave as the turbine tops out, and shuts down at higher wind speeds).
+This tracks with the wind-farm level data shown in NREL's validation report.

 Check out the ***[rap_demo.ipynb][RAP_notebook]*** notebook for demo.